This PBS NewsHour Weekend video explains the essence of the Ig Nobel Prizes.

 The Ig Nobel Prizes honor achievements that make people LAUGH, and then THINK.
 The prizes are intended to celebrate the unusual, honor the imaginative — and spur people's interest in science, medicine, and technology.

-The 24th First Annual Ig Nobel Prize ceremony happened on Thursday, September 18, 2014.
-The ceremony was webcast live, here and on many major and minor news and science sites.
-There were webcast-watching parties and related events around the world.
-Videos of past ceremonies are archived on our YouTube channel and in the web pages devoted to each individual ceremony year.
-Our blog chronicles some of the subsequent developments.
+PAST CEREMONIES: The 26th First Annual Ig Nobel Prize ceremony happened on Thursday, September 22, 2016.
+Videos of this and many other past ceremonies are archived on our YouTube channel and in the web pages devoted to each individual ceremony year.

 "Last, but not least, there are the Ig Nobel awards.
 These come with little cash, but much cachet, and reward those research projects that 'first make people laugh, and then make them think'" — Nature

 "It's like the weirdest f-ing thing that you'll ever go to... it's a collection of, like, actual Nobel Prize winners giving away prizes to real scientists for doing f'd-up things... it's awesome."— Amanda Palmer

 |Find videos and other details regarding past ceremonies on our Archive page||Stay informed about upcoming Ig Nobel events—join our private E-mail list.
 Please enter your E-mail address here:|

 Who organizes the Ig Nobel Prizes? — The Ig Nobel Prizes are organized by the magazine Annals of Improbable Research.
 The ceremony is co-sponsored by the Harvard-Radcliffe Society of Physics Students and the Harvard-Radcliffe Science Fiction Association.